Meme1079/PsychWiki/PsychWiki_Source/Object Functions.md

 - `scrollX` - The x value of the scroll factor.
 - `scrollY` - The y value of the scroll factor.

-_Note: Boyfriend/Opponent have a scrollX/scrollY value of `1`, while Girlfriend have a scrollX/scrollY value of `0.95`, if you're gonna do background elements, it's highly suggested that you make the values something under `1`._
+> **Note**: _Boyfriend/Opponent have a scrollX/scrollY value of `1`, while Girlfriend have a scrollX/scrollY value of `0.95`, if you're gonna do background elements, it's highly suggested that you make the values something under `1`._

 ### setObjectCamera(obj:String, camera:String)
 Changes on which camera should your object be drawn on.